Winter Olympic Games: Host city legacy

-The Winter Olympics has the added problem of the alpine events requiring a mountain location; the men's downhill needs an 800-meter altitude difference along a suitable course.
-As this is a focal event that is central to the Games, the IOC has previously not agreed to it taking place a great distance from the main host city, in contrast to the Summer Games, where sailing and horse sports have taken place more than 1000 km away.
+The Winter Olympics has the added problem of the alpine events requiring a mountain location; the men's downhill needs an 800-metre altitude difference along a suitable course.
+As this is a focal event that is central to the Games, the IOC has previously not agreed to it taking place a long way from the main host city, in contrast to the Summer Games, where sailing and horse sports have taken place more than 1000 km away.
 The requirement for a mountain location also means that venues such as hockey arenas often have to be built in sparsely populated areas with little future need for a large arena and for the hotels and infrastructure needed for all Olympic visitors.
 Due to cost issues, fewer and fewer cities are willing to host.
 Both the Torino 2006 and Vancouver 2010 Games, which were hosted in countries where large cities are located close to suitable mountain regions, had lower costs since more venues, hotels and transport infrastructure already existed.
 In contrast, the Sochi 2014 games had large costs as most installations had to be built.

-The IOC has enacted several initiatives to mitigate these concerns.
-Firstly, the commission has agreed to fund part of the host city's budget for staging the Games.
-Secondly, the qualifying host countries are limited to those that have the resources and infrastructure to successfully host an Olympic Games without negatively impacting the region or nation; this consequently rules out a large portion of the developing world.
-Finally, any prospective host city planning to bid for the Games is required to add a "legacy plan" to their proposal, with a view to the long-term economic and environmental impact that hosting the Olympics will have on the region.
+The IOC has tried to mitigate these concerns.
+Firstly, it has agreed to fund part of the host city's budget.
+Secondly, the qualifying host countries are limited to those that have the resources and infrastructure to successfully host an Olympic Games without negatively impacting their region or nation; this rules out a large portion of the developing world.
+Finally, any prospective host city is required to add a "legacy plan" to their proposal, with a view to the long-term economic and environmental impact that hosting the Olympics will have.

-For the 2022 Winter Games, IOC allowed a longer distance between the alpine events and other events.
+Beginning with the 2022 Winter Games, the IOC is allowing a longer distance between the alpine events and other events.
 The Oslo bid had 220 km to the Kvitfjell downhill arena, while eventual host Beijing had venues 220 km away from the city as well.
-For the 2026 Winter Games, IOC allowed Stockholm to have the alpine event in Åre, 620 km away by road.
+For the 2026 Winter Games, Stockholm's unsuccessful bid proposed to hold the alpine event in Åre, 620 km away by road, while the successful bid of 2026 has 410 km between Milan and Cortina.